 Psychopharmacology: A Master Class

-This seminar will begin with an updated review of neurobiology and brain.
-Child abuse and neglect on the brain and how it results in increased vulnerability to mood and anxiety disorders will be explored.
-An update on the pathophysiology of the major psychiatric disorders will be described including the new data on inflammation.
+This seminar will begin with an updated review of neurobiology ranging from neurotransmitters to neuroendocrinology to imaging.
+The seminal role of child abuse and neglect in increased vulnerability to mood and anxiety disorders will be explored with a focus on the long term persistent effects of early life trauma on the brain.
+An update on the pathophysiology of the major psychiatric disorders will be described including new data on inflammation.
+The latest data on suicide will be presented including risk factors and strategies for prevention.

 The neurobiological mechanisms of anxiety and anxiety-spectrum disorders as well as their treatment will be reviewed, including obsessive-compulsive disorder, panic disorder, social anxiety disorder, post-traumatic stress disorder (PTSD), and generalized anxiety disorder.
 Medications for depression in women through the course of their lifecycle will be presented.

-The advances in personalized or precision medicine will be a major focus of the course.
+Advances in personalized or precision medicine will be a major focus of the course including both pharmacotherapy and psychotherapy.

-The course will emphasize the establishment and importance of therapeutic alliance when prescribing all psychotropic medications.
+The course will emphasize the establishment and importance of the therapeutic alliance when prescribing all psychotropic medications.

 Upon completion of this seminar, participants will be able to:

-- Biology and treatment of psychotic disorders including schizophrenia, bipolar illness, psychotic depression, and psychosis associated with neurologic conditions; current standards of practice; special emphasis on evidence-based treatments of bipolar depression.
+The epidemiology and neurobiology of suicide; suicide prevention strategies Biology and treatment of bipolar disorder; current standards of practice; special emphasis on evidence-based treatments of bipolar depression; Q&A.

-- Management of treatment resistant depression with a focus on psychopharmacological treatments; review of STAR*D study and other evidenced based clinical trials.
+Management of treatment resistant depression with a focus on psychopharmacological treatments; review of STAR*D study and other evidenced based clinical trials; Q&A.

-- Mood disorders in women including premenstrual syndrome, pregnancy, lactation, and postpartum depression; presentation of interesting/difficult cases from attendee’s practice for discussion and review.
+Mood disorders in women including premenstrual syndrome, pregnancy, lactation, and postpartum depression.